jamieallen59/roombaa/README.md

 ```
 Development
 ----------
-Once you have it, you can run it in development by calling:
+Once downloaded, run it in development by calling:
 ```
 npm run start:dev
 ```